hknutzen/Netspoc/technical.markdown

 Netspoc generates a topology representation to find paths between source and destination, using zones to accelerate graph traversal.
 We will see, that Netspoc allows users to refer to security zones in rules.
-From users point of view, topology and security zones look slightly different though: Semi-managed routers, which are either unmanaged routers with a path restriction, or managed routers without filtering appear as unmanaged routers to the user.
-When a user refers to a security zone then, a set of networks is meant, that is internally represented as zone cluster, containing security zones connected by semi-managed routers and delimited by managed routers.
+From users point of view, security zones look slightly different though: Semi-managed routers, which are either unmanaged routers with a path restriction, or managed routers without filtering appear as unmanaged routers to the user.
+When a user refers to a security zone then, a set of networks is meant, that is internally represented as zone cluster, containing zones connected by semi-managed routers and delimited by managed routers.

 Zone cluster generation starts at zones without cluster and adds adjacent zones connected by semi-managed routers the cluster object via depth first search, stopping at managed routers.
+Clusters containing a single zone only are deleted.

     for every zone
       if zone has no cluster